The AACC VITA program is no longer preparing returns for the 2021 tax year. Check back in January 2023 for our 2022 tax year kickoff!

-The Volunteer Income Tax Assistance (VITA) program through AACC's School of Business and Law is a free, no-strings-attached service providing income tax assistance, preparation, review, and e-filing of returns for taxpayers who earned less than $55,000 in 2018.
+The Volunteer Income Tax Assistance (VITA) program through AACC's School of Business and Law is a free, no-strings-attached service providing income tax assistance, preparation, review and e-filing of returns for taxpayers who earned less than $58,000 in 2021.
 This includes both federal and state returns.

 What to Expect

-IRS-certified volunteers will meet with you, discuss your tax situation, and prepare your federal and state returns.
-Returns will then be e-filed and if a refund is due, can be deposited directly into your bank account, often within a matter of days.
+Your federal and state returns are prepared by AACC students and alumni who have gone through extensive training and have passed the IRS volunteer examinations.
+These volunteers are supervised by AACC Business Administration/Accounting faculty members and AACC staff, many of whom are certified public accountants.
+During your appointment, we will meet with you, discuss your tax situation and prepare your federal and state returns.
+Returns will then be e-filed.
+If a refund is due, that money can be deposited directly into your bank account, often within a matter of days.

 The program is coordinated by Michael Gavin, M.B.A., assistant professor of Business Administration.

-Appointments are available Wednesdays and Saturdays beginning February 13, 2019, and ending April 3, 2019.
+Appointments are available beginning in February 2022, and ending April 2022:

-VITA is free, but you still must be prepared before your appointment.
+VITA is free, but you still must prepare for your appointment.